fredericjs/surfalize/docs/source/batch_processing.rst

 Executing the batch process
 ===========================

+Finally, the batch processing is executed by calling `Batch.execute`, returning a `BatchResult` object.
+The `BatchResult` class wraps a `pd.DataFrame` object (but is not a subclass of it) and exposes all its methods.
+Therefore, it can be used like a `DataFrame` for most purposes but also offers some additional functionality.
+To access the underlying `DataFrame` object, the method `get_dataframe` can be called on the object.
-Finally, the batch processing is executed by calling `Batch.execute`, returning a `pd.DataFrame`.
-Optionally, `multiprocessing=True` can be specified to split the load among all available CPU cores.
+Optionally, `multiprocessing=True` can be specified to `Batch.execute` to split the load among all available CPU cores.
 Moreover, the results can be saved to an Excel Spread sheet by specifiying a path for `saveto=r'path\to\excel_file.xlsx`.

 .. code:: python

-    df = batch.execute(multiprocessing=True)
+    result = batch.execute(multiprocessing=True)

 If the calculation of one parameter fails for even one surface, which could be the case for instance when a `FittingError` occurs during the calculation of the structure depth, the entire batch processing stops and the error